 \subsection{Constant factors}

-Optimal asymptotic scaling in big-Oh notation aside, note that simulation cost reported this way does not paint the full picture as these expressions are equivalent up to multiplication by a constant that is independent of relevant order parameters.
-A discussion of constant factors is thus important in the following sense: Given two algorithms, where one has a much lower constant factor yet only slightly worse asymptotic scaling, the one with the lower constant factor could possibly be more favorable within a significant portion of a regime of system parameters.
+Simulation cost in asymptotic scaling does not paint the full picture as these expressions are equivalent up to multiplication by a constant that is independent of relevant order parameters.
+A discussion of constant factors is thus important in the following sense: Given two algorithms, where one has a much lower constant factor yet only slightly worse asymptotic scaling, the one with the lower constant factor may be more favorable within a significant portion of a regime of system parameters.
 This will become increasingly relevant as these algorithms are implemented in practice.
 Hence, this subsection focuses on the dependence on constant factors which has been the focus of some research after the publication of the discrete adiabatic algorithm \cite{costa_optimal_2021}.

 While the discrete adiabatic method already achieves the optimal scaling, in Ref. \cite{jennings_efficientquantumlinearsolver_2023} the authors give an upper bound on the number of queries for a modified version of the adiabatic randomization method which improves over the bounds given in Ref.~\cite{costa_optimal_2021} for the discrete adiabatic.
 The relevant parameters in the costing are $\epsilon, \kappa$ and the rescaling constant used in the block encoding $\alpha$.
 For $\alpha=1$ and $\epsilon=10^{-10}$ the query complexity upper bound for the randomized method is $4.8$ to $8.8$ times more efficient than the discrete adiabatic when $\kappa\in [10^{2},10^6]$ and it outperforms the discrete adiabatic up to values of $\kappa=10^{32}$.
 Note that this improvement is despite the fact that the randomized method has a worse asymptotic scaling than the discrete adiabatic.